Self-Guided Walking Tour in Mont-Saint-Michel

 6. 6

-Abbey of Mont-Saint-Michel in Mont Saint Michel, stop 6 on the self-guided walking tour
+Abbey of Mont-Saint-Michel (Abbaye du Mont-Saint-Michel), stop 6 on the self-guided walking tour

 Everything has been building to this.
 The final flight is the Grand Degre, a long stone staircase that climbs to the Abbey crowning the summit, and your legs will know it.
 This is the icon, a Benedictine monastery begun in the 10th century, UNESCO-listed since 1979, and still home to a religious community today.
 It pulls 1.5 million visitors a year on its own, which is why I told you to climb when the crowds thin.
 Entry is 16 euros from April 1 to September 30 and 13 euros the rest of the year, open daily 9:00 AM to 6:00 PM.
 Buy your ticket online to skip the worst of the queue.
 Inside, do not rush the cloister and the airy Gothic refectory, the so-called Merveille.
 Stand at the west terrace by the church for the full sweep of the bay.
 This is the summit, the climax, and worth every step up.